carrot-garden/carrot-maven/carrot-maven-scr-plugin/readme.md

 ### demo

-clone these projects to see for yourself
+clone these projects via eclipse egit to see for yourself:

 [carrot-maven-scr-plugin-test-1]
 (https://github.com/carrot-garden/carrot-maven/tree/master/carrot-maven-scr-plugin-test-1)